worldviewer/react-worldviewer-app-old/README.md

 ### The Mobile Safari Scroll Bug

 I've seen online that Mobile Safari has had various scrolling issues.
 I seem to have one of my own now: A sudden swipe to the right on the Summary component permanently scrolls the infographic up off the screen by about 20%, which then sticks.
 I've not seen this behavior in any of the other browsers -- just iOs Safari.

-## The Next Steps

-- Set up React Router
-- Set up Slides from JSON to control Bubble zoom state machine
-- Add the Controversies of Science logo to splash screen
-- Add controversy card text (deliver portions of text at a time)
-- Record audio of the text
-- Add audio support to slideshow (audio timestamps should control slideshow)
-- Add additional UI layers for concept, propositional and model levels (switch between them using vertical swiping)
-- Wrap megaboilerplate with auth around prototype (auth is only necessary to contribute -- not to read)
-- What I am ultimately working towards with this prototype is something similar to https://github.com/Emigre/openseadragon-annotations.
-I want to be able to annotate the image pyramid and persist those annotations (although my annotations will not be hand-drawn drawings -- but rather more like interactive GIS icons with text labels, and other more structured annotation elements).
-Based on advice from Rishat from codementor.io, I should keep track of the absolute canvas-based coordinates at all times in my React state, and use that zoom level and calculated box to determine whether or not to render any particular annotation overlay.
-With this approach in mind, it may not be necessary to refer to the implementation above (?).
-- Mix in Stream social network feed API

 # The Backstory